yannsadowski/MIT_ElectroVoxel/README.md

 - Work is underway in the `electrovoxel` directory to recreate the environment following the OpenAI framework.
 - The development is inspired by OpenAI's gym, particularly the Frozen Lake example: [Frozen Lake Environment Source Code](https://github.com/openai/gym/blob/master/gym/envs/toy_text/frozen_lake.py#L185).

+Certainly!
+Here's a TO-DO list in English, formatted for a GitHub README.
+This list outlines the key steps for developing and testing your electrovoxel environment using reinforcement learning models:

+## TO-DO List for Electrovoxel Environment Development

+### Environment Setup and Testing
+- [ ] **Finalize the Environment Setup**
+  Complete the development of the electrovoxel environment, ensuring it is fully integrated with the Gym/Gymnasium library.
+This involves finalizing the environment's structure, observation and action spaces, and reward mechanisms.

+- [ ] **Test with Basic Reinforcement Learning Models**
+  Implement and test simple reinforcement learning models such as Q-Learning (QL) and Deep Q-Learning (DQL).
+The goal is to validate the environment's functionality and its ability to interact effectively with these models.

+### Research and Model Optimization
+- Once the environment is confirmed to be testable with basic models, the focus will shift to more extensive research and the optimization of reinforcement learning models for better performance and efficiency in the electrovoxel simulation.

+### Environment Enhancement Ideas
+- [ ] **Implement Multi-threading**
+  Enable simultaneous actions for multiple electrovoxels under certain conditions, enhancing the environment's dynamism and realism.

+- [ ] **Include ANSI Display**
+  Incorporate an ANSI display for a more interactive and visually appealing representation of the environment and electrovoxel interactions.

+- [ ] **Ensure Full Functionality**
+  Continuously test and debug the environment to guarantee its smooth operation and compatibility with various reinforcement learning models.